 This is the minimum requirements that a spa or a swimming pool barrier must have to comply with pool safety laws in Queensland.
 Our pool safety inspections check whether the fence complies with these laws.
 The law applies to the following type of pools,

 Our accredited pool inspector services inspect your barrier.
 Gates, and pool area for compliance and safety.
 We also check on any safety breaches and also advise on how you can effectively address them to be compliant and also ensure the safety of your family.
 Once you have resolved these issues, you can now receive a Compliance Certificate.
 This certificate is usually a vital part of your contract of lease or sale.
-The beauty of our service is that we are accredited to conduct pool safety inspection in Brisbane, Ipswich, Sunshine Coast and Gold Coast for both private residences and shared pools.
+The beauty of our service is that we are accredited to conduct pool safety fence inspections in Brisbane, Ipswich, Sunshine Coast and Gold Coast for both private residences and shared pools.

 Many details are considered when it comes to pool safety standards.
 These include the strength and height of barriers, gates with proper latching equipment, and mandatory non-climbable zones, which restrict unsupervised access to the pool area Here's a checklist of what we look for in our inspections,